-Intake year Fall 2018
+Intake year Fall 2019

 - 1. Manage apparel projects. - 2.
 Select fabrics for textile products. - 3.
 Identify historical sources of apparel. - 4.
-Communicate effectively to meet or exceed the demands of the fashion workplace/ performing arts community. - 5.
-Create patterns for individual shapes using flat pattern and draping methods. - 6.
+Communicate effectively to meet or exceed the demands of the fashion workplace. - 5.
+Create patterns for standard and individual shapes using flat pattern and draping methods. - 6.
 Operate industrial sewing and pressing equipment. - 7.
-Construct basic and advanced garments and/or costumes. - 8.
-Demonstrate employability skills, as required in the fashion workplace/entertainment industry. - 9.
-Apply elements and principles of design to fashion apparel. - 10.
+Construct basic and advanced garments. - 8.
+Demonstrate employability skills, as required in the fashion workplace. - 9.
+Apply elements and principles of design to apparel. - 10.
 Alter garments to meet clients' needs. - 11.
 Analyze product development as it relates to the apparel industry. - 12.
 Prepare patterns for production - 13.
-Use specialized equipment to meet the needs of the apparel industry.
+Use equipment and technology to meet the needs of the apparel industry.